 - Only come to the campus when you are healthy.

 - The first thing to do when you arrive is to wash your hands.
 You should also wash your hands regularly throughout the day.
 Use hand sanitizer in situations where washing your hands is not possible.

 - Keep a safe distance to others (1.5–2 metres).
-If this is not possible, use face masks.

 - No handshaking, no hugging.

 The University of Eastern Finland recommends that face masks be used in all facilities with several people present, including on lectures.
 The university’s earlier recommendation only pertained to situations where maintaining a safe distance to others is not possible.

 The University of Eastern Finland provides face masks for its staff and students working and studying on campus free of charge.
 Face masks are available in the main lobbies of the campus building.